envoyproxy/envoy-perf/salvo-remote/sandboxes/README.md

 # Sandboxes for remote Salvo executions

-This directory contains definition of sandboxes.
-A sandbox are all the resources deployed in AWS for a single Salvo execution.
+This directory contains definition of Salvo sandboxes.
+A sandbox is the collection of resources needed for a single Salvo execution.
+These resources are deployed in AWS.
 At the minimum a sandbox will contain:

 - a VM running Nighthawk (the load generator).
 - a VM running Envoy (the system under test or SUT).